Taskulu/deskulu/sites/all/modules/advanced_forum/README.txt

         buttons (where available).
      * "Treat all site comments like forum comments" If you would like advanced forum to take over the theming of all comments, even those outside the forum, choose yes.
+     * "Use fields from taxonomy term in forum" Allows to use fields from taxonomy term on the form of creation or editing of the forum.
+You can add your own fields into taxonomy term from vocabulary "Forums" and these fields will be available on the creation/editing form of the Forum if this option is active.
    # Forum and topic lists
      * "Hide the created column on the topic list" This option hides the created column on the topic list page, which can't be done purely in theming due to the header